-The current requirements for construction projects in Guadalajara are long, complicated, and involve a lot of paperwork.
+The current requirements for construction and business permits in Guadalajara are long, complicated, and involve a lot of paperwork.
 The complexity and lack of transparency allows for corruption and favoritism to influence decisions, leading to disorganized and haphazard growth in the city.

-The city will tackle corruption by building an online platform for construction project permits that publicly maps business names, plans, licenses, and payments.
-Along with increasing transparency and speeding processing times, the platform will serve as a backup mechanism to audit and guarantee the implementation of the city development and growth vision according to current metropolitan plans.
-The platform will be open to the public, allowing them to weigh in on development plans and land-use decisions.
+The city developed Visor Urbano, an online platform for construction project and business permits that publicly maps business names, plans, licenses, and payments.
+Along with increasing transparency and speeding processing times, Visor Urbano serves as a backup mechanism to audit and guarantee the city’s development in line with current metropolitan plans.
+The platform is open to the public, allowing them to weigh in on development plans and land-use decisions.

-“This platform will help identify and substantiate actions to respond to the real needs of the city by applying quality standards, better practices, and law enforcement in urban development.
+“This platform will help identify and substantiate actions to respond to the real needs of the city by applying quality standards, better practices, and law enforcement in urban development.”